cwccie/fuzzy-artmap_bash-install/README.md

 - This bash file will install Fuzzy ARTMAP python and associated dependencies

 - The included Bash file (famsetup.sh) is meant to install Fuzzy ARTMAP (FAM) on Linux.
+This bash file was tested on a new install of Ubuntu 22.04 server via CLI.
+- Ubuntu Server 22.04 can be downloaded here: https://releases.ubuntu.com/22.04.3/ubuntu-22.04.3-live-server-amd64.iso
-This bash file was tested on a new install of Ubuntu 22.03 server via CLI.
-Follow the steps below and be aware that this bash file does include an option for Samba setup, which can be useful if you intend to use local datasets.
+- Follow the steps below and be aware that this bash file does include an option for Samba setup, which can be useful if you intend to use local datasets.

 # Install Steps